 [Soaking in mineral hot springs.
 Photo: Dunton Hot Springs] I have to be honest.
 As much as I love the combination of hot water, soaking, and the smell of sulfur, I lived in Pagosa Springs for ten years and sat in the hot springs once.
 Yes, part of it was my unwillingness to be seen publically in a bathing suit, but the larger concern was the sharing of bath water with strangers.
 I am, therefore, the perfect demographic for this article!

 Private Colorado hot springs are abundant and extraordinarily diverse in their offerings.
 With the exception of Dunton Hot Springs, which is in a prairie all its own, rates average $300 per night for the lodging portion.
-Privately soak up all the healthy mineral salts in your own hot springs.
+Privately soak up all the healthy mineral salts (affiliate link) in your own hot springs.

 Nathrop is a small village between Buena Vista and Salida in Chaffee County.
 Fifteen of Colorado’s 54 highest peaks belong to Chaffee so expect spectacular views everywhere.
 Two privately owned vacation homes are available to visitors seeking the soak.